A symmetry approach to number tricks: Zero divisors in the symmetric group ring give rise to number tricks

+As an example, let $\tau=(13)\in\Z[\Sigma_3]$ and consider the triple $(1+\tau,1-\tau,U)$.
+If $U=\{a>c\}$ we obtain the usual $1089$-trick, which is spectator friendly in the sense of \Cref{def:trick}.
+If on the other hand $U$ is $\{a=b\}$ or $\{a<c\}$, we obtain a formal number trick which is not spectator friendly.
+See \Cref{ex:neg} for more details on how the $1089$-trick fits in this formalism.

+Similarly, by switching the roles of $1+\tau$ and $1-\tau$, we obtain a formal number trick $(1-\tau,1+\tau,U)$, which is spectator friendly with output $99$ on the cell $U=\{a+c\le8,b\ge5\}$.
+See \Cref{ex:reverse-1089} for details on this ``reversed 1089-trick".

-\begin{example} We can find several new examples of number tricks by looking for zero divisors in $\Z[\Sigma_n]$.
-Below follow a few; we invite the reader to find own number tricks by using other zero divisors in $\Z[\Sigma_n]$.
-The possible constraints ensuring the output will be constant (e.g., $a>c$ in the classical 1089-trick) will in practice often be clear from the computation. \begin{itemize} \item[(a)] The classical 1089-trick uses the transposition $\tau=(13)$.
-Letting instead $\tau=(12)$, the zero divisors $(1+\tau)\circ (1-\tau)=0$ result in a number trick which outputs $990$ on the cell $\{a>b\}\subseteq\N_3$.
+\begin{example} We can find several examples of formal number tricks by looking for zero divisors in $\Z[\Sigma_n]$.
+Below we list some different classes of examples; we invite the reader to find their own examples by using other zero divisors in $\Z[\Sigma_n]$. \begin{itemize} \item[(a)] The classical 1089-trick uses the transposition $\tau=(13)$.
+Letting instead $\tau=(12)$, the zero divisors $(1+\tau)\circ (1-\tau)=0$ result in a spectator friendly number trick which outputs $990$ on the cell $\{a>b\}\subseteq\N_3$.
 Using instead $\tau=(23)$, the result is $99$ on the cell $\{b>c\}$.

 \item[(b)] Let $\rho=(123)$ denote the rotation in $\Sigma_3$, so that $\rho^3=1$.
-Then $(1+\rho+\rho^2)\circ (1-\rho)=0$ and will therefore give rise to a number trick on three-digit numbers $abc$.
-One possible constraint is $a\ge b>c$, and on this cell the result of the number trick is 1998.
-We invite the reader to investigate other constraints and to produce the corresponding partition of $\N_3$.
-The result is listed in \Cref{table}.
+Then $(1+\rho+\rho^2)\circ (1-\rho)=0$, and this relation gives rise to the rotation trick we saw in the Introduction.
+One possible constraint is $a\ge b>c$, and this will give a spectator friendly number trick whose output is 1998.
+This trick is spectator friendly on other cells as well; see \Cref{table} for more details.